 Requirements for the Single Residence Permit

-Obtaining a work and residence permit in Slovenia requires careful compliance with the law and fulfilment of all necessary requirements.
-For non-EU citizens, the Single Permit provides the most reliable and universal way of legal employment and residence in the country.
-Compliance with all conditions and correct documentation ensures successful completion of the procedures and long-term residence in Slovenia.
+Obtaining a work and residence permit in Slovenia needs to be done with careful observance of the law and fulfillment of all requirements.
+For citizens of non-EU countries, the Single Permit allows the most reliable and universal ways of legal employment and residence in the country.
+In this connection, compliance with all conditions and correct documentation ensures successful completion of the procedures and long-term residence in Slovenia.

 Regulation of employment of foreign nationals in the Republic of Slovenia